Build a rock-solid infrastructure

 Additional public bandwidth and guarantees

-Our dedicated servers have default public bandwidth.
-Depending on the needs of your business, you can add additional guaranteed bandwidth.
-This ensures you maintain a constant flow for your incoming and outgoing traffic.
+Our dedicated servers have a default public bandwidth.
+Depending on your project’s resource requirements, you can choose an additional guaranteed bandwidth option.
+This ensures you maintain constant throughput for ingress and egress traffic.

 Additional IP addresses

 You can attach up to 256 IP addresses to your server, with no monthly costs.
 You only pay a small setup fee of £1.69 ex VAT.
-IP addresses and/or IP blocks can be transferred between OVH servers, allowing you to keep them when changing machines.
+IP addresses and/or IP blocks can be transferred between OVHcloud servers, so you can keep them if you choose to change the servers you use.
 Additional IPs can be geolocated in 14 countries.

 Creating cloud computing servers